This page was originally developed to provide supplementary materials for an introductory course in chemistry.

 As of late 2016, all elements up through 118 have been officially recognized and named.

 Some of the developments concerning new elements have been noted in my Musings newsletter.
 Here is a list of those posts.
-It includes posts about both discovery and naming of the elements.
+It includes posts about discovery and naming of the elements, as well as their properties.

 * Four new chemical elements officially recognized (January 12, 2016).
 Elements 113, 115, 117, and 118.